gsehwal/vuepress-toc/docs/welcome.md

 ```
 Okay, now we need to run the project.

+### Step 3:
+Run the Project in development server.

 Go into your root folder, and open the terminal and hit the following command.

 ```bash